Cube-3-San-Jose-State/SAT-CORE-GETTING_STARTED/README.md

 # SAT-CORE-GETTING_STARTED
-Welcome to the Cube³ Satellite Club's repository!
+Welcome to the Cube³ Satellite Club's initial base satellite project!
 We design and build CubeSats to partner with various organizations and provide students with hands-on experience in software development, automation, embedded systems, and control systems.

-Table of Contents
+Table of Contents (WIP)

     About Us
     Project Overview
     Getting Started
     Prerequisites
     Installation
     Contributing
     Project Structure
     Usage